Zalewa/adfotg/CONTRIBUTING.md

 http://127.0.0.1:5173
 ```

-Server's and website's development modes run as separate HTTP servers.
+Server's and web UI's development modes run as separate HTTP servers.
-The default port for the website is `5173` and for the server it's `43164`.
+The default port for the web UI is `5173` and for the server it's `43164`.

 Releasing a new version
 =======================